Granjow/electronics/electronics.md

 ### MOSFETs

-MOSFETs can drive ridiculously high currents in their packings with heatsink like TO-220, TO-262, etc.
+MOSFETs can drive ridiculously high currents in their packings with heatsink like TO-220, TO-262, etc.;
+these are called *power MOSFETs*.

 They are also sensitive to electrostatical discharge and it is not too hard to break a MOSFET when not handled carefully; transistors are much more robust in this regard.